 Divided Lites.
 A window with individual panes of glass separated by muntins, typically arranged in a grid.
-Simulated divided lite windows are made from a single, large pane of glass with a grid attached to both sides.
+Simulated divided lite windows are made from a single, large pane of glass with a surface grid attached to one side.

 Façade Bay.
-A section of a building between vertical lines or planes, as defined by columns, pilasters, bay windows, or other horizontal projections or recesses, such as the space between two adjacent and vertical structural supports.
-Window bay is a type of façade bay that groups and organizes a series of windows in a vertical arrangement, aligned with other architectural features.
+A section of a building between vertical lines or planes, as defined by columns, pilasters, bay windows, or other horizontal projections or recesses.